Personal tax return deadlines

 Fine for late tax returns

-If you receive a notice and believe there are exceptional circumstances which prevented you from delivering your return to us, you can appeal in writing.
+If you receive a notice and believe there are exceptional circumstances which prevented you from delivering your return to us, you can write to request that it's waived.

 You have 40 days from date of the notice to do this.